azf99/midas-iiitd-internship-challenge-2020/readme.md

 To install:
 1. Clone the repository

-2. Go into the cloned repo path and run pip3 install -r requirements.txt
+2. Go into the cloned repo path and run: pip3 install -r requirements.txt

 3. Go ahead and start the server with: